WOBA Leadership Training

-The Women-Led Output-Based Aid (WOBA) program tackles water and sanitation barriers by delivering eduation, information and leadership through the Vietnam Women’s Union, a well-connected mobilizing force with 17 million members, to spur gender-transformative WASH into action.
+Gender equality and social inclusion are central to the Women-Led Output-Based Aid (WOBA) program.
+WOBA tackles water and sanitation barriers by delivering education, information and leadership through the Vietnam Women’s Union, a well-connected mobilizing force with 17 million members, to spur gender-transformative WASH into action.

 In Southeast Asia, nearly 185 million people do not have basic sanitation facilities, and over 100 million people lack access to clean water.
-Resulting community health complications are deeply compounded in the realms of education, leadership, maternal and child health, and poverty eradication if the gender of the community member is female.
+Resulting community health complications are deeply compounded for women and girls in the realms of education, leadership, maternal and child health, and poverty eradication.

 Donate to support the women of Vietnam in empowering marginalized populations across the country and in our newest program in PDR Lao.

 East Meets West/Thrive Networks trains Vietnam Women’s Union members to educate families about new and affordable solutions.
 The Women’s Union facilitates regular meetings to engage and empower women, supporting them to identify WASH challenges and providing them with the advice, tools and options available to create a sustainable water, sanitation and hygiene lifestyle.